musimathicslab/MarcoSmilesVR/README.md

 ## Reinforcement Learning
 Before proceeding to the training phase, certain steps are required to assemble the training module.
-Download the "Training Module" directory from the repository and paste it in the desired location.
+Download the "Gesture recognition Module" directory from the repository and paste it in the desired location.
 The directory structure is as follows:

+    ├── Gesture Recognition Module
        ├── utils
           ├── DDQN
           │   ├── basic_buffer.py